Resolved by the General Assembly in Kaunas, Lithuania, July 5, 2017.

 Art.
 1.1

 Participating athletes must reside or attend school in the city in which they represent.
-Athletes/Participants must be 12 years old by the 1st of January, in the year of the Games, and must still be 15 years old, on 31st December, in the year of the Games.
+Athletes/Participants must be 12 years old by the 1st of January, in the year of the Games, must still be 15 years old, on 31st December, in the year of the Games and can only participate in one sport.

 Art.
 2.1